google/WebFundamentals/src/site/monetization/ad-monetization/customize-ads.markdown

 key-takeaways:
   tldr:
     - Use Responsive Ad Units for all inventory.
-    - Look for opportunities to integrate ads throughout the content to avoid ad blindness;
+    - Look for opportunities to integrate ads throughout the content to avoid ad blindness.
     - Never place ads where they might interfere with a user's intended experience on your site; ensure ads above the fold don't push content below it.
     - Maximize revenue by allowing text and display images to compete for your ad space.
     - Choose text styles that blend, compliment, or contrast your site.